LEARN HOW EASY IT IS TO DESIGN AND MAKE PERSONALIZED CRICUT INFUSIBLE INK COASTERS USING DESIGN SPACE IMAGES, TEXT, AND INFUSIBLE INK TRANSFER SHEETS!

 Here you will be able to type in Infusible Ink in the search bar

-Then select Infusible Ink Transfer Sheet 😊 then continue down below, which you will see this screen below.
+Then select Infusible Ink Transfer Sheet 😊 then continue down below, which you will see on this screen below.

 Notice how close those four squares are?
 You COULD cut it this way but I prefer to move them oh say 1/4″ – 1/2″ so they will be easier to cut apart once they come off the Cricut Cutting mat.